 Kubinski A, Amendola A. Medial tibial stress syndrome (shin splints).
 In: Miller MD, Hart JA, MacKnight JM, eds.
 Essential Orthopedics.
 2nd ed.
 Philadelphia, PA: Elsevier; 2020:chap 159.

 Mugleston BJ, Krabak BJ.
 Caring for and counseling the youth runner.
 In: Harrast MA, ed.
 Clinical Care of the Runner.
 Philadelphia, PA: Elsevier; 2020:chap 21.

 Pallin DJ.
 Knee and lower leg.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 50.

 Stretanski MF.
 Shin Splints.
-In: Frontera WR, Silver JK, Rizzo TD, eds.
+In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 78.BACK TO TOP
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 78.BACK TO TOP

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 09/29/2021.